 A world without nuclear weapons

-The new treaty will make it illegal under international law to develop, test, produce, manufacture, acquire, possess, stockpile, transfer, use or threaten to use nuclear weapons.
+The new treaty makes it illegal under international law for its signatories to develop, test, produce, manufacture, acquire, possess, stockpile, transfer, use or threaten to use nuclear weapons.
 It also makes it illegal to assist or encourage anyone to engage in these activities.
-It is currently open for signature.
-But the UK government refused to participate and even issued a statement attacking the treaty.

 In addition, 115 countries are already part of nuclear weapons-free zones which cover Southeast Asia, Central Asia, the South Pacific, Latin America and the Caribbean and Africa.

 Nine countries have nuclear weapons.
 Almost 200 do not.
 CND campaigns for Britain to join the global majority and get rid of its nuclear weapons, as a step towards a nuclear-free world.

 Join the Day of Action on Saturday May 11th!
 US nuclear weapons are coming...Read more »

 The Bulletin of the Atomic Scientists has set the Doomsday Clock for 2024 at...Read more »